jimdigriz/debian-mssp4/README.md

       * wireless power saving is disabled
       * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modeset'ing to black out the screen and crash the system
  * on resume, the reverse scroll is removed (USB reconnect probably)
- * wifi can occasionly still a bit iffy on resume
+ * wifi can occasionally still a bit iffy on resume
  * `modprobe -r mwifiex_pcie; modprobe mwifiex_pcie` results in a lockup
  * the GRUB with SecureBoot needs some more work, the fonts are bust, plus I need to find the problematic module so we can just load the lot in making the process simpler
  * gparted lockup investigation